-The Company has a formal enterprise-wide risk management (ERM) program, which allows the Board and senior management to focus on and address the major business risks facing the Company.
-Set out below are risks identified as those that may affect our ability to achieve the Company's strategic objectives.
+The Company has a formal enterprise-wide risk management (EWRM) program, which allows the Board and senior management to focus on and address the major business risks facing the Company.
+Set out below are risks identified as potentially affecting our ability to achieve the Company's strategic objectives.